Winston-Salem, NC Solar Panels

 Winston-Salem Electricity Prices

-North Carolina electricity rates climbed from 11.3 cents per kWh in 2021 to 14.1 cents in 2024—a 25% increase in just three years.
-This trend shows no signs of slowing down.
+North Carolina electricity rates rose from 11.3 cents per kWh in 2021 to 14.1 cents per kWh in 2024 — a 25% increase in just three years.
+That steady climb means higher monthly bills for most Winston-Salem households.

 Price of Energy: North Carolina vs National Average